KULeuvenDigitalisering/Magister-Dixit-Collection-Dataset/README.md

 | 31 | Collection | BERNE HEESWIJK | Library collection |

-The Discovery Interface Limo also includes three extra fields: ‘Shelf location’, ‘Provenance’, and ‘Acquisition details’ which are not present in this dataset. <br>
+The Discovery Interface Limo also includes three extra fields: ‘Shelf location’, ‘Provenance’, and ‘Acquisition details’ which are not present in this dataset. <br><br>
+Note: <br>
+- The symbol (:::) is used to separate values in multivalued cells.

 ## Cite this dataset
 When referring to or using the data repository in research publications and documentation, consider citing the dataset with its digital object identifier (DOI) that is minted in Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3973116.svg)](https://doi.org/10.5281/zenodo.3973116).
 Citing the data repository of the Magister Dixit collection creates a mapping of attribution and supports efforts to release other datasets in the future.
 It also reduces the amount of "orphaned data," helping to retain source links. <br>